 We try to reach a decision as soon as possible, and you can help with this by including as much information as possible with your application.
-We normally aim to respond to an application within three weeks.
+We normally aim to respond to an application within five working days.

 How will I know if my application was successful?

-If your application is successful, you will receive an offer letter.
-This may detail the conditions that need to be met for acceptance to a course, and will be accompanies by other information.
+If your application is successful, you will receive an offer email.
+This will detail any conditions that need to be met for acceptance to a programme, as well as other important information.

 Is there any additional support for International applicants?

-If you are a non UK/EU applicant, you will need to consider a few more steps before you begin your studies.
+If you are a non UK applicant, you will need to consider a few more steps before you begin your studies.
 The International Office is available to assist you and provide more information.

 We strongly recommend you refer to their dedicated information for applicants section for advice on living, studying and working in the UK.